praveen-1101/To-Do-list/README.md

 # To-Do-list
-The To-Do List application is a simple and intuitive tool to manage tasks efficiently.
-It allows users to add, edit, mark as complete, and delete tasks, ensuring better productivity and organization.<br><br>
+This repository contains the source code for a simple To-Do List application.
+The application allows users to add, edit, delete, and mark tasks as completed.
+The purpose of the app is to help users stay organized by providing an easy-to-use interface to manage their daily tasks.
+This To-Do List app can be expanded with additional features such as task priorities, due dates, and categories.<br><br>
 ## Features
 - Add new tasks.
 - Edit existing tasks.